DLangGamedev/bindbc-wgpu/README.md

 # bindbc-wgpu
 Dynamic binding to [gfx-rs/wgpu-native](https://github.com/gfx-rs/wgpu-native) based on [BindBC](https://github.com/BindBC/bindbc-loader) library loader.
 Supports Windows, Linux and macOS.

-> WebGPU specification is currently a working draft and not a standard yet.
+> WebGPU specification is currently a Candidate Recommendation Draft and not a W3C standard yet.
+API may change and break backward compatibility; use at your own risk.
 This binding may be not up to date with latest API revisions.

 Usage:
 ```